PavloKapyshin/adrian/docs/architecture.md

 C source
 ```

+## Parsing

+Parsing the input Adrian source code and returning parser AST (probably JSON with the AST inside).
+Parser for margolith can be writen in any programming language and can be pluged in using foreign parser interface.

+## Foreign parser interface

+Translating parser AST to object-oriented AST.

+## Naming rules checking

+Compiler checks naming conventions.

-## Name checking
+## Name existence checking

-Compiler checks naming conventions, name existence and that builtins are not reassigned.
+Compiler checks name existence.

 ## Type checking

-Compiler checks that type of name and type of value are equal and are valid.

-## Syntax sugar

-Compiler translates AST into more simple for compiler.
+Compiler checks types for equality.

 ## Name mangling

-Compiler mangles names.
+Compiler mangles names using file hash.

 ## CGen